-As such, the SIP has been in force for part of the Scheme year and the Scheme's assets were invested in line with the SIP and Investment Strategy in January 2021.
+As such, the SIP has been in force for the Scheme Year and the Scheme's assets have been invested in line with the SIP and Investment Strategy over the period.
 No SIP was in place prior to 30 September 2020, due to the particular circumstances of the Scheme, as outlined below.

-The Scheme has appointed Advisory Investment Services Limited ("AIS") as Investment Adviser.
+The Scheme appointed Advisory Investment Services Limited ("AIS") as Investment Adviser in the previous Scheme Year and AIS has remained in this role during the current Scheme Year.